-GianCarlo Canaparo is a legal fellow in The Heritage Foundation’s Edwin Meese III Center for Legal and Judicial Studies.
+GianCarlo Canaparo is a senior legal fellow in The Heritage Foundation’s Edwin Meese III Center for Legal and Judicial Studies.
 Canaparo researches, writes, speaks, and testifies on regulatory policy, criminal justice policy, the federal courts, and constitutional law.

 In addition to Heritage publications, Canaparo’s scholarship has appeared in numerous law reviews including the Harvard Journal of Law and Public Policy, the Notre Dame Law Review, the Administrative Law Review, and the Georgetown Journal of Law and Public Policy.

 His analysis has appeared in Fox News, The National Review, The Washington Times, Law 360, FedSoc Blog, and other outlets.